ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Can store up to billions of relations and query the graph with milliseconds latency
   - Replication
   - Great for knowledge graphs (Wiki), fraud detection, recommendation engines, social netwokring
-- Amazon Keyspaces (for Apache Cassandra):
+- AWS Keyspaces (for Apache Cassandra):
   - A managed Apache Cassandra-compatible database service
   - Serverless, scalable, high available, fully managed by AWS
   - Auto scale tables up/down based on the application traffic